robotpy/hatch-nativelib/README.md

 * Automatically generate the .pc file from the `pyproject.toml` config section
 * Register the .pc file so that [pkgconf-pypi](https://github.com/pypackaging-native/pkgconf-pypi) will find it and things such as meson can use it for dependency resolution
+  - Also sets `PKG_CONFIG_PATH` so that other hatchling plugins can resolve it
 * On macOS, will adjust any libraries mentioned in the .pc file to have a `@loader_path` pointing at their dependencies (as specified in the .pc file)